 Until recently, a very limited number of genomic resources such as few hundred molecular markers, some fragmentary genetic maps were available in chickpea.
-In the past five years, however, several national and international initiatives have tackled the challenge of dearth of genomic resources for genetics and breeding of chickpea (see Varshney et al., 2010b; Fig. 1).
-As a result various type of genomic resources like microsatellite or simple sequence repeat (SSR)/ sequence tagged microsatellite markers (STMS), expressed sequence tags (ESTs), single nucleotide polymorphism (SNP), cleaved amplified polymorphic sequences (CAPS), conserved intron spanning primers (CISP) and Diversity Arrays Technology (DArT) markers have been developed for chickpea.
+In the past 5 years, however, several national and international initiatives have tackled the challenge of dearth of genomic resources for genetics and breeding of chickpea (Varshney et al., 2010b; Fig. 1).
+As a result, various types of genomic resources such as microsatellite or simple sequence repeat (SSR)/sequence tagged microsatellite sites, expressed sequence tags (ESTs), single nucleotide polymorphism (SNP), cleaved amplified polymorphic sequences (CAPS), conserved intron spanning primers and diversity array technology (DArT) markers have been developed for chickpea.